Podcast: Play in new window | Download

 We’ve learned to do what works, we follow our kid’s interests (and ours), and we allow for interruptions and changing rhythms of our family.

 FYI this was not always so.
-I began with a private school-at-home approach.
+I began with a private school-at-home approach — which is exactly why learning how to deschool 101 became so essential for our family.

 (And it didn’t last long, because it was exhausting and impossible.
 It wasn’t just me that didn’t like it.)